depcheck/depcheck/README.md

 `--parsers`, `--detectors` and `--specials`: These arguments are for advanced usage.
 They provide an easy way to customize the file parser and dependency detection.
 Check [the pluggable design document](https://github.com/depcheck/depcheck/blob/master/doc/pluggable-design.md) for more information.

+### Deprecated arguments

+The following arguments are deprecated and will be removed in next major version:

+`--dev=[true|false]`: *[DEPRECATED]* It leads a wrong result for missing dependencies when it is `false`.
+This option will be enforced to `true` in next major version.
+The corresponding API option `withoutDev` is deprecated too.

 ## Usage with a configuration file

-Depcheck can be used along with rc configuration files.
-In order to do so, create a .depcheckrc file in your project's package.json folder, and set the CLI keys in YAML format.
+Depcheck can be used with an rc configuration file.
+In order to do so, create a .depcheckrc file in your project's package.json folder, and set the CLI keys in YAML, JSON, and Javascript formats.
 For example, the CLI arguments `--ignores="eslint,babel-*" --skip-missing=true` would turn into:

 ***.depcheckrc***